Scheduled MonumentsWalesCastell Caergwrle

 What is Castell Caergwrle?

-Castell Caergwrle is a medieval castle situated in Flintshire, North Wales, which dates to the thirteenth century and represents an important example of Welsh defensive architecture from the period of Anglo-Norman consolidation.
+Castell Caergwrle is a medieval castle of the thirteenth century situated on high ground near Caergwrle in Flintshire, North Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL020.

 What period does Castell Caergwrle date from?

 Castell Caergwrle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell Caergwrle?